 CLE credit for WI attorneys pending

-The Wisconsin International Law Journal’s Annual Symposium, hosted by the University of Wisconsin Law School on March 13, 2015, seeks to explore how international borders are a front line in current international conflicts, and how current and future international legal regimes will attempt to resolve border conflicts.
+The Wisconsin International Law Journal’s Annual Symposium, hosted by the University of Wisconsin Law School on April 8th, 2016, seeks to explore how the Right to Privacy continues to develop and affect international law, how countries currently are balancing this right with other contemporary issues, such as law enforcement and business, and what the future might look like as technology grows exponentially.
 The Symposium will broadly explore these central themes: